How much is needed for a down payment?

 Are your savings holding you back from buying a home?
-While pulling together a large enough down payment to reach 20% of your purchase price eliminates pesky mortgage insurance, 80% of first-time homebuyers are coughing up less at the closing table.*
+While pulling together a large enough down payment to reach 20% of your purchase price eliminates pesky mortgage insurance, 68% of homebuyers are making down payments of less than 20%.1

-If you’re like most buyers, down payment assistance (DPA) could get you a lower interest rate and help you hit 20% sooner.
-As of July 2019, there are about 2,500 DPA programs nationwide.** These chiefly consist of grants, second mortgage loans and tax credits.
+If you’re like most buyers, down payment assistance (DPA) could help you hit 20% sooner, and as of July 2019 there are about 2,500 DPA programs nationwide.2 These chiefly consist of grants, second mortgage loans and MCCs (a type of tax credit).

-Second mortgages with low or no interest rates are another popular option.
-These loans are offered by city and state government and can often be deferred—or completely forgiven—over time.
+Down payment assistance programs often come in the form of a second mortgage with low or no interest rates.
+These loans are offered by city and state government and can often be deferred—and in some programs completely forgiven over time.

 No matter your location or financial situation, DPA programs are worth a look.
 With thousands of programs across the country to choose from, the right DPA could give you a boost and help you close on your dream home!

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply, contact Guaranteed Rate for current rates and for more information.